thorlindberg/thesis/dissertation/4-1 background-case.md

 @endjson
 @enduml

-{"fig":"maxMismatchJSON","caption":'Example: instance of type "date" has "values" array containing property "month" with value "13" above maximum "12".'}
+{"fig":"maxMismatchJSON","caption":"Example: instance of type \"date\" has \"values\" array containing property \"month\" with value \"13\" above maximum \"12\"."}

 <br>

-As seen in {"ref":"sourceJSON"} an extensible type declaration can declare optional local minimum and maximum value requirements, which are used during conformance validation.
+As seen in figure {"ref":"sourceJSON"} an extensible type declaration can declare optional local minimum and maximum value requirements, which are used during conformance validation.

 [ UML diagram ]

-{"fig":"sourceJSON","caption":'Example: instance of type "date" has "values" array containing property "month" with value "13" above maximum "12".'}
+{"fig":"sourceJSON","caption":"Example: instance of type \"date\" has \"values\" array containing property \"month\" with value \"13\" above maximum \"12\"."}

 {"break":true}